myrrlyn/NMEA_Parser/doc/GPS_Parser.md

 GPS modules can calculate apparent speed and heading using the most recently acquired coordinates.
 Speed is printed in knots; heading in degrees-from-true.

+##### `nmea_magvar_t`

+Alias for `double`.
+Holds the magnetic variation from true North in the current location.

+This is an optional field.
+Its absence from a sentence will not cause a parse failure.
+When absent, its value will be marked 0.

 ### Public Methods